This event is now history, but we have many more wonderful programs in store for you!

 With experience conducting rare plant surveys and vegetation sampling in the region, Roger McCoy will share his knowledge about the local flora, rare species, and plant communities known from the upper Cumberland Plateau.
 Dr. Sierra Bow of the Division of Archaeology will provide details on past archaeological research to document the pre-European history of Pogue Creek Canyon and the surrounding area.
 Participants will be rewarded with breathtaking overlooks, towering sandstone bluffs, and enjoy a vigorous hike.
+Your guides will also discuss the role of the Civilian Conservation Corps at Pickett State Park.

 Wear hiking boots and bring plenty of water and snacks as we’ll enjoy a picnic lunch while in the canyon.
 Pets are not permitted during this guided hike.